Makah & Neah Bay

 Learning anthropology by doing anthropology

 The Anthropology Club of the Department of Anthropology is a student run body that organizes a variety of events aimed at increased student participation.
-The Anthropology Club website is https://sites.google.com/a/plu.edu/anthclub/ They would like you to join them there.
+Join the the Anthropology Club here.

 The J-Term course specifically focuses on Makah culture.
 The goal is to help students learn to recognize cultural values that are different from their own, and learn to recognize when they are acting/reacting on the assumption that their values are “right.”
 (In other words, to recognize when they are being ethnocentric.)